 After bidding the van operator goodbye, the friends returned home, fixed the number plate to their car and drove through the camera's radar at high speed - 17 times.
 As a result, the automated billing system issued 17 speeding tickets to itself.

-Origins: We've seen hints of this tale of technology turned onto itself being circulated in e-mail prior to when we first ran into it in October 2003, but at this point we can't reliably date the piece beyond that.
-The story is told either of "Four youths from Canberra, Australia" or "Four youths from Dunedin, New Zealand," with the tagline morphing between "Go Aussies!" and "Go Kiwis!" as needed.
+Origins: We first encountered this tale of technology turned onto itself being circulated in e-mail in October 2003, when it was then told either of "Four youths from Canberra, Australia" or "Four youths from Dunedin, New Zealand," with the tagline morphing between "Go Aussies!" and "Go Kiwis!" as needed.

 Though it's a lovely tale of biting the dog that bit you, it appears to be naught but invention.
 We searched the British press for mention of such a news story only to come away empty-handed.
 Similar searches of Australian and New Zealand newspapers failed to uncover mention of such an incident.
 What we did find, however, were retellings of it as a potential urban myth — in both The New Zealand Herald and Australia's Courier Mail, the tale was shared with readers in a "Here's the latest story making the rounds" way, not as a news article documenting an actual event.